wuziqiqiqi/PD/CONTRIBUTING.md

 Contribution Guidelines
 ========================

 CLEASE team strongly welcomes all kinds of feedback, questions and contributions.
-Do not hesistate to open an issue on the GitLab page if you have questions or ideas for improvement.
+Do not hesitate to open an issue on the GitLab page if you have questions or ideas for improvement.
 When you open a merge request, we try to keep the history clean and concise with meaningful commit messages.
 We use the following prefixes for commits and merge request titles

 * BUG: Fixed a runtime error, crash or wrong result